mscastillo/ChIP-Seq/README.md

 ### Outputs

 The script will generate and save as a high-resolution PDF a heatmap for each *matrix* input file and an extra figure with the peaks profile.

 All the heatmaps are normalised to make them directly comparable.
 Use the parameters *saturation_peak_cutoff* and *saturation_histones_cutoff* to control the saturation thresholds.
+The plots will use the colormaps defined on the top of the script, from black to *color1* and black to *color2*.

 ### Further analyses